matthajec/tip-calculator/README.md

 # Tip Caluclator
-This is an old project I decided to upload as a test

-To use it, just input the tip amount, select the quality of your service, and then input the number of people and press "calculate"
+Just input the tip amount, select the quality of your service, and then input the number of people splitting the tip and the result is how much each person owes for the tip.